Services

 A memo that shows where reporting ends, where source systems begin, and which automation boundaries are safe versus risky.

-• The work starts from explicit questions and reviewable artifacts instead of intuition dressed up as discovery.
+• The work starts from explicit business questions, source documents, and reviewable decisions instead of loose interviews and renamed assumptions.

 Qualification notes